China proper: Modern

 Today, China proper is a controversial concept in China itself, since the current official paradigm does not contrast the core and the periphery of China.
 There is no single widely used term corresponding to it in the Chinese language.

 The separation of China into a "China proper" dominated by Han people and other states for ethnic minorities such as East Turkestan for the Uyghurs impugns on the legitimacy of China's current territorial borders, which is based on the succession of states principle.
-According to Sinologist Colin Mackerras, foreign governments have generally accepted Chinese claims over its ethnic minority areas, because to redefine a country's territory every time it underwent a change of regime would cause endless instability and warfare.
+According to sinologist Colin Mackerras, foreign governments have generally accepted Chinese claims over its ethnic minority areas, because to redefine a country's territory every time it underwent a change of regime would cause endless instability and warfare.
 Also, he asks, "if the boundaries of the Qing were considered illegitimate, why should it go back to the much smaller Ming in preference to the quite extensive Tang dynasty boundaries?"

 Extent

 There is no fixed geographical extent for China proper, as it is used to express the contrast between the core and frontier regions of China from multiple perspectives: historical, administrative, cultural, and linguistic.
+The Great Wall of China is often used as an approximate boundary between Han Chinese-dominated core regions and other frontier regions, which roughly corresponds to the so-called "400 mm annual precipitation line" that delineates arid/semi-arid regions largely unsuitable for agricultural activities from those with more rainfall and thus more adaptable to agrarian societies (such as those of the Han Chinese).